eberlful/BiLLM/README.md

 All binarization process and experiments were run on a single 80GB NVIDIA A100.
 However, all the process can also be conducted on a single 24GB NVIDIA 3090 Ti when the model's parameter is under 70B.

+## Installation

+> To use the PhiForCausalLM for the phi-2 model update to the newest transformers package `pip uninstall -y transformers && pip install git+https://github.com/huggingface/transformers`

 ## LLMs Binarization

 #### Binarization for OPT families